 - i.
 Regulate the PPP Programme the Unit will ensure that projects are developed in accordance with this policy.
-It will ensure that projects are properly reviewed against the PPP criteria for each stage; that Gateway Reviews, as per Section 6.0.3, and other checks are completed if required; and that draft Cabinet submissions include all the information required for informed decision-making. - ii.
+It will ensure that projects are properly reviewed against the PPP criteria for each stage; that Gateway Reviews, as per Section 6.3, and other checks are completed, if required; and that draft Cabinet submissions include all the information required for informed decision-making. - ii.
 Manage the PPP Process Once project approval is received, and is recommended to be implemented as a PPP, the Unit will coordinate input from various parties involved in developing, and implementing a PPP project.
-This includes coordinating inputs from consultants and government entities, and external communications on PPP projects - iii.
-Provide transaction management and administrative support to PPP projects the Unit will work on the development PPP projects, under the guidance of Cabinet, the Ministry with responsibility for the DBJ PPP Unit and Enterprise Team as appropriate.
-This work will include: - Provide input and guidance to the Public Investment screening process for potential PPP projects;

-- managing external consultants; - providing technical, administrative, and secretarial support to Enterprise Teams, by providing necessary information, ensuring their instructions are carried out, and preparing all necessary reports. - iv.
+This includes coordinating inputs from consultants and government entities, and external communications on PPP projects. - iii.
+Provide transaction management and administrative support to PPP projects the Unit will work on the development of PPP projects, under the guidance of Cabinet, the Ministry with responsibility for the DBJ PPP Unit, and the Enterprise Team as appropriate.
+This work will include: - a.
+Providing input and guidance to the Public Investment screening process for potential PPP projects - b.
+Managing external consultants; - c.
+Providing technical, administrative, and secretarial support to Enterprise Teams, by providing necessary information, ensuring their instructions are carried out, and preparing all necessary reports. - iv.
 Provide a repository of knowledge and skills the Unit shall continually build knowledge about identifying, developing, evaluating, implementing, and managing PPPs; including compiling and archiving information on PPP projects, and analysing what has and has not worked. - v.
 Identify and manage funds for the development and implementation of PPPs.
-Where such funding has been identified and established the Unit will establish mechanisms to manage the funds in conjunction with Ministry of Finance (MOF). - vi.
-Conduct sensitisation programme with stakeholders.
-The Unit is responsible for conducting sensitisation sessions with the relevant stakeholders.
+Where such funding has been identified and established, the Unit will establish mechanisms to manage the funds in conjunction with Ministry of Finance and the Public Service (MOFPS). - vi.
+Conduct stakeholder engagement.
+The Unit is responsible for conducting engagement sessions with the relevant stakeholders.

 The Board of Directors of the DBJ will have strategic and operational responsibility and oversight of the Privatisation Agency and the execution of its mandate.
-The specific role and extent of oversight of the DBJ Board will be determined on a case by case basis at the commencement of each PPP project.
+The specific role and extent of oversight of the DBJ Board will be determined on a case-by-case basis at the commencement of each PPP project.

-b) Ministry of Finance PPP Unit
+Ministry of Finance and the Public Service (MOFPS) PPP Unit

-A PPP Unit has been established in the Ministry of Finance.
+A PPP Unit has been established in the Ministry of Finance and the Public Service.
 This Unit will play a key role in the PPP Programme by coordinating, evaluating, and managing the fiscal implications of PPPs, to ensure:

-- The fiscal impact of PPP projects is consistent with the Government of Jamaica's fiscal constraints, and that fiscal risks are identified, managed and accounted for appropriately; - Economic, financial, and value for money assessments are done rigorously, and drive decision-making on PPPs; - Timely and complete advice is provided to Cabinet and the DBJ PPP Unit on these issues.
+- i.
+The fiscal impact of PPP projects is consistent with the Government of Jamaica's fiscal constraints, and that fiscal risks are identified, managed and accounted for appropriately; - ii.
+Economic, financial, and value for money assessments are done rigorously, and drive decision-making on PPPs; - iii.
+Timely and complete advice is provided to Cabinet and the DBJ PPP Unit on these issues.

-The responsibilities of the MOF PPP Unit are to:
+The responsibilities of the MOFPS PPP Unit are to: